droglenc/fishR/packages.md

 * [stacomiR](https://cran.r-project.org/web/packages/stacomiR/index.html) -- *Graphical outputs and treatment for a database of fish pass monitoring*
 * [swfscDAS](https://cran.r-project.org/web/packages/swfscDAS/index.html): *Southwest Fisheries Science Center shipboard DAS data processing*
 * [swfscMisc](https://cran.r-project.org/web/packages/swfscMisc/index.html) -- *Collection of conversion, analytical, geodesic, mapping, and plotting functions used by the Southwest Fisheries Science Center*
+* [toxEval](http://usgs-r.github.io/toxEval/) -- *functions to analyze, visualize, and organize measured concentration data as it relates to toxicity forecasting or other user-selected chemical-biological interaction benchmark data such as water quality criteria*
 * [tRophicPosition](https://cran.r-project.org/package=tRophicPosition) -- *Bayesian estimation of trophic position from consumer stable isotope ratios*
 * [VAST]() -- *estimate spatial variation in density using spatially referenced data, with the goal of habitat associations (correlations among species and with habitat) and estimating total abundance for a target species in one or more years*
 * [vmsbase](http://www.vmsbase.org/) -- *vessel monitoring system and logbook data management and analysis*